prototypefund/Digital_Bargeld-docs/api-mint.rst

   .. code-block:: tsref

     interface SignKey {
-      // The actual mint's EdDSA signing public key.
+      // The actual exchange's EdDSA signing public key.
       key: EddsaPublicKey;

       // Initial validity date for the signing key.
       stamp_start: Timestamp;

-      // Date when the mint will stop using the signing key, allowed to overlap
+      // Date when the exchange will stop using the signing key, allowed to overlap
       // slightly with the next signing key's validity to allow for clock skew.
       stamp_expire: Timestamp;